textileio/community/docs/hub/accounts.md

 ### Adding hub.exe to the Path Environment Variable

-Place the hub folder in an accessible location like the `C:\` directory.
+Rename the directory and place it in an accessible location like the `C:\` directory.

 ![Location of hub.exe](../images/install/windows_hub_directory.png)